scrapcomputing/MCEBlaster/README.md

 In this case you can reset to defaults by pressing both buttons while powering on the device.
 Upon a successful reset you will see the LED blinking fast for about 2 seconds.
 You can release the buttons after that and the MCE Blaster will start with the default settings.

+## Profiles (since v0.3 beta13)
+The MCE Blaster supports a number of profiles, which helps when swapping video cards.
+The settings for one card can be at Profile 0, the settings for another card can be at Profile 1 etc.
+The default profile is Profile 0.

+Changing profiles is as easy as long-pressing the `AUTO ADJUST` button and cycling through the profiles with either the `AUTO ADJUST` or the `PIXEL CLOCK` button.

 # How it works
 ## Overview